 We met in Maghull, north of Liverpool, where we’d spent so many happy hours together.
 Looking for autographs.
-And I played them my song about those days:
+And I played them my song about those days, When We Were Boys:

 “Everything was always getting better, We sailed right round the Moon, Seemed like Liverpool really mattered, We collected autographs…”